VictorChenCA/StanfordPupper/twitch/README.md

 ## 🎯 What Is This?

-Your Twitch chat can now control Pupper by typing commands like `!dance` or `!follow that person`.
-Instead of chaotic individual commands, viewers **vote together** - the most popular command executes when the robot is ready.
+Your Twitch chat can now **control AND chat with** your Stanford Pupper robot!
+Type commands like `!dance` to control actions, or use `@what's your favorite color?` to have conversations.
+Instead of chaotic individual commands, viewers **vote together** - the most popular command executes when the robot is ready, while conversation messages get friendly AI-powered responses.

 ### Key Features

+- 💬 **Dual Interaction System** - Commands (`!`) for actions, conversations (`@`) for chatting
 - 🗳️ **Democratic Voting** - Chat votes for actions, most popular wins
-- 🤖 **Smart Command Processing** - Natural language support via OpenAI
+- 🤖 **Smart AI Integration** - Natural language commands + conversational personality
 - 🛡️ **Spam Resistant** - One vote per user per round
 - ⚡ **Efficient** - Pattern matching for common commands (minimal API usage)
 - 🎮 **Action-Paced** - Executes when robot finishes (no overlapping commands)